v1ct0r14m/password-generator/README.md

 ![app prompt5](assets/images/ex7.png)
 ![app NaN](assets/images/ex8.png)

-If one looks at the git repository and looks through the commits, I would have varying results, two of them being so close yet so far to a full functioning application.
+If one looks at the git repository and looks through the commits, I would have varying results: two of them being so close yet so far to a full functioning application.
 One outcome would give me randomized characters and number, but only 4 despit entering 12.
 The other outcome spits out a "NaN."
-I understand that I am close, but before I push more changes, I'd like a formal evaluation of the standing of the app as it is.
+I understand that I am close, but before I push more changes, I'd like a formal evaluation of the standing of the app as it is- especially because I need to move things along on my part.
 I also changed the styling of the page so it would be easier on the eyes and screen.

 ## Credits